USDA-ARS and Fireside Productions

 The CLEAN collection is hand-picked and rigorously reviewed for scientific accuracy and classroom effectiveness.

 Read what our review team had to say about this resource below or learn more about

 Teaching Tips | Science | Pedagogy |

-- For middle school students, it might be a bit long and dry - educator need to unpack the science.
-Suggest using concept mapping to help students understand the science content.
+- For middle school students, it might be a bit long and dry - educator needs to unpack the science.
+Using concept mapping may help students understand the science content.